 Although the card’s grade was unchanged, the grading secondary to the real issue: PSA/DNA damaged my card, not once, but twice, and used its grading system to mask their incompetence in handling my item.
 And the truth is, even if the grade was not affected, PSA/DNA’s expert opinion holds very little weight now.
 But what’s equally unacceptable is, other than the Supervisor acknowledging that she too saw that the sides were bent, PSA/DNA never admitted to having damaged my card nor was I offered an apology.

 The lack of accountability in this situation is astounding.
 Furthermore, I don’t understand why the company even offers insurance if, when an incident like this occurs, they are not willing to provide compensation for a damaged item such as mine.

 In conclusion, I am very upset and saddened by my experience with PSA/DNA and recommend that anyone interested in getting an item graded should go elsewhere.
 I was so excited to get this item authenticated and was left completely and utterly flabbergasted at the outcome.
 I feel that PSA/DNA really needs to rethink its business practices and obligation to provide ethical services to its customers while taking accountability for internal errors such as this one.

-Review about: Psa Dna Authentication Service.
+Product or Service Mentioned: Psa Dna Authentication Service.